AI Regulation & AGI Control: Can Governments Regulate AI?

 The Impossible Dream of a Global AGI Treaty

-Many prominent physicists and computer academics successfully argue that humanity desperately requires an international regulatory commission (similar mathematically to the International Atomic Energy Agency, which monitors global nuclear weapons) to globally police the creation of Artificial General Intelligence.
+From what I've seen, many prominent physicists and computer academics successfully argue that humanity urgently requires an international regulatory commission (similar practically to the International Atomic Energy Agency, which monitors global nuclear weapons) to globally police the creation of Artificial General Intelligence.

 Frequently Asked Questions

-Can the government explicitly ban open-source AI models?
+Can the government ban open-source AI models?

 This is the biggest legal debate of 2026.
 Big Tech companies (like OpenAI) argue that giving away powerful AI code for free (open-source) is too dangerous and helps terrorists build bioweapons.
-Conversely, open-source advocates (like Meta/Zuckerberg) argue that banning open-source mathematically destroys small startups and instantly creates an unbreakable, trillion-dollar corporate monopoly for Microsoft and Google.
+Conversely, open-source advocates (like Meta/Zuckerberg) argue that banning open-source practically destroys small startups and instantly creates an unbreakable, trillion-dollar corporate monopoly for Microsoft and Google.
 Currently, open-source AI is fully legal in the US.

 Advertisement